 may filter the workflow messages by choosing specific criteria, such as individual name or type of MN/LOC Assessment;

-may update SAS records and/or take specific case actions based on the MN and RUG information found in the LTCPortal;
+may update SASO records and/or take specific case actions based on the MN and RUG information found in the TMHP LTC Online Portal;

 must document responses to workflow messages appearing for an individual by clicking on applicable buttons related to the messages; and

-must check LTC Portal workflow items to process case actions.
+must check TMHP LTC Online Portal workflow items to process case actions.

-Enrollment Resolution Services may:
+Enrollment Resolution Services (ERS) may:

 filter the workflow messages by choosing specific criteria, such as individual name or type of MN/LOC Assessment; and

-update SAS records and/or take specific case actions based on the MN and RUG information found in the LTC Portal.
+update SASO records and/or take specific case actions based on the MN and RUG information found in the TMHP LTC Online Portal.

 5400 Administrative Payment Process